Chances are that if you are taking a cruise on Royal Caribbean from the East Coast, then your ship is going to have a stop at CocoCay.

 While the waterpark activities are only to those paying the entrance fee, don’t think you have to pay to have fun and get wet while visiting.

-CocoCay features several spots where you can hang out and play on the beach, Oasis Lagoon (a massive freshwater pool), Captain Jill’s Galleon (a galleon with lots of water spraying everywhere) and Splashaway Bay (a water feature with water spraying and dumping everywhere; pictured above).
+CocoCay features several spots where you can hang out and play on the beach, Oasis Lagoon (a massive freshwater pool), Captain Jill’s Galleon (a pirate ship with lots of water spraying everywhere) and Splashaway Bay (a water feature with water spraying and dumping everywhere; pictured above).
 All of these items are free.

-You Room Card Is Your Ticket
+You Room Card Is Your Ticket (Or a Wristband)

 You only need to scan your key at the entrance kiosk to get into Thrill Waterpark.
 Assuming you’ve already reserved tickets, it will flash green to give you access.